rxv292/VaultHunters-Files/README.md

 step 13: Save the instance and click "Play" at the top

-step 14: Use the dropdown menu to the left of the central "Play" button to select the instance you just made
+step 14: Use the dropdown menu to the left of the big "Play" button to select the instance you just made

 step 15: Launch the game, go to "multiplayer" and login to the server with the address "141.144.198.100"

+When launching, the game window might stop responding.
+This is normal, just give it some time.
+If the game crashes try to relaunch it, it happens occasionally upon startup.